Japan's once ancient and only window to the West

-Initially built to isolate the Dutch and Portuguese and prevent the propagation of Christianity, the fan-shaped island of Dejima was later home to Dutch emigrants and a hub for European trade.
-As you explore the streets and ports, you will feel as though you are exploring history itself.
+Initially built to isolate the Portuguese and prevent the propagation of Christianity, the fan-shaped island of Dejima was later home to the Dutch Trading Post and a hub for European trade.
+As you explore the streets and buildings, you will feel as though you are exploring history itself.

 - Exploring Dejima in a kimono

-- Watching the setting sun from a cafe on Dejima Wharf
+- Watching the setting sun from a cafe on Dejima Wharf, near Dejima

 How to Get There

-Dejima is only a short distance from Nagasaki Station, and you can get there on foot in under 15 minutes.
+Dejima is only a short distance from Nagasaki Station, and you can get there on foot in around 20 minutes.

-Alternatively, hop on the blue streetcar and get off at the Dejima stop.
+Alternatively, hop on streetcar No. 1 and get off at the Dejima stop.

 Dejima was built on reclaimed land and in the shape of a fan

-Until 1843, Dejima was the only place in all of Japan where foreigners could come and trade
+Until 1859, Dejima was the only place in all of Japan where Westerners could come and trade

 Exploring the city as it was

-Dejima no longer exists as an island trading post, but its former buildings and other exhibits have been rebuilt as a life-size museum.
-Catch a glimpse of the city in its heyday, and take a walking tour of the reconstructed residences, warehouses, and other buildings.
+Dejima no longer exists as an island trading post, but its former buildings have been faithfully restored based on extensive research.
+Catch a glimpse of the city as it was at the beginning of the nineteenth century through restored residences, storehouses, and artifacts on display.

 Take a trip back in time

-Discover more about Edo period Japan (1603-1867) by spending an hour or so wandering the streets.
-Make your trip more memorable by renting a kimono at the local kimono emporium and book a photo shoot to commemorate your trip to the area.
+Discover more about Edo period Japan (1603-1867) by spending an hour or so wandering Dejima.
+Make your trip more memorable by renting a kimono at Dejima Haikarasan and taking a photo shoot to commemorate your trip.